chrisminnick/spot-toolkit/docs/ch09_1_ai_assisted_writing_and_summarization.md

 ### Enforce Brand Voice and Style Governance

-To maintain consistency, Content Buddy includes a built-in **style pack** that checks for:
+To maintain consistency, SPOT includes a built-in **style pack** that checks for:

 - Required terms
 - Prohibited jargon